tin2tin/script_update_checker/README.md

 # Script Update Checker
-Check scripts for functions which needs to be updated to Blender 2.80 API.
+Check scripts for functions which needs to be updated to the latest Blender.

+## Where

 Find it in the Text Editor Sidebar.

+# How

+1. Open the script in question in the Text Editor and execute the operator in the sidebar.
+2. All items with issues will be listed in the sidebar.
+3. Click on an issue to go to that line.
+4. Fix the line.

+## Addtional feature

+In `Update Script` panel you will also find:
+- `Insert Classes` : Create a tuple listing *classes* names in current text at cursor position.
+- `Convert bl_info to manifest` : Get infos from *bl_info* in current text and reformat for Blender 4.2+ Extensions info format.
+Text is added to clipboard, ready to paste in a `manifest.toml` file at the root of the addon.

+## About

 nBurn writes:
 "Add-on update helper script